-At the moment, we can only make frozen product deliveries within Auckland but we are looking to expand this service as soon as possible.
+At the moment, we can only make frozen product deliveries within Auckland and Wellington (and surrounding areas) but we are looking to expand this service as soon as possible.
 Refer to Delivery for more information.

 Our delivery fees start at $9.99 per order and varies based on total order weight.
 Check our Delivery for more information.

-Our product is frozen and because of this our chilled couriers will leave your package without requiring a signature.
-We advise you to be home at the time of delivery so the product can be popped straight into your freezer (we can not take any responsibility for the package once it is delivered).
+We suggest you're close to home at the time of delivery so the product can be popped straight into your freezer (we can not take any responsibility for the package once it is delivered).

 If you are not going to be home at the time of delivery, please leave instructions for the courier at the checkout so we can ensure your delivery is left in a safe and cool area of your property.
-You will be notified by our couriers once the delivery has been made.
+You will be notified by our couriers once the delivery has been made via text message.

 No, we do not currently export any of our product.

 As a rule, no. Wherever possible we will source locally as this fulfils our vision of a truly sustainable and local supply chain.

 From time to time, we have had to use imported raw material from Australia when a product is temporarily unavailable in New Zealand, however this has happened extremely infrequently.